Arisodee/Instagram/README.md

 | Click on log Out in the accounts | Redirects to the login form | user is logged out |

-## Features
-- User can view images
-- User can see all images per location they were taken
-- User can also search for images based categories
-- Admin can upload images from the django dashboard

 ### Link to Live Site
 - [Instagram](https://ariso-insta.herokuapp.com/)